admissionCommittee/admissionCommittee/README.md

 ## Installing

-How to install.
+How com.github.admissionCommittee.to install.

 ## Running the tests

-How to run the automated tests.
+How com.github.admissionCommittee.to run the automated tests.

 ## Deployment

-How to deploy this on a live system.
+How com.github.admissionCommittee.to deploy this on a live system.

 ## Built With